 Top Five for Election Day

-The City of Madison Clerk’s Office put together a top five list of things to know for tomorrow’s Spring Primary.
+The City of Madison Clerk’s Office put together a top five list of things to know for tomorrow’s Spring Election.

-- Some polling places have changed since last year.
+- Many polling places have changed since February and November.
 To verify your polling location, visit www.cityofmadison.com/WhereDoIVote.

 - You can register to vote at the polls.
-If you are registering to vote or updating your voter registration, you will need to show the election officials proof of residence.
-Your proof of residence document may be shown in an electronic format, e.g., your online utility bill, bank statement, City of Madison assessment, or My UW account.
+If you are registering to vote for the first time or you are updating your voter registration, you will need to show the election officials proof of residence.
+Your proof of residence document may be shown on paper or in an electronic format, e.g. your online utility bill, bank statement, City of Madison assessment, or My UW account.

 Do not hesitate to contact the Clerk’s Office.
 If you have a question or encounter a problem at your polling place, please let us know right away by calling (608) 266-4601.

 - Maribeth Witzel-Behl, (608) 266-4601, firstname.lastname@example.org